White House budget official to testify in impeachment probe on Saturday

 Trump blasted Marie Yovanovitch, a career diplomat, as she explained to the second day of televised impeachment hearings how she had fought corruption in Ukraine and how the Trump administration abruptly removed from her post earlier this year.

-Reporting by Jan Wole and Nandita Bose in Washington; Editing by Nick Zieminski
+Reporting by Jan Wolfe and Nandita Bose in Washington; Editing by Nick Zieminski and Daniel Wallis